key stage 4 overview

 At this point the pupils have undertaken the personalised curriculum (options) process and focus on the key subjects they have chosen to take at GCSE level.

 - English Literature

 - Combined Science

 Pupils then choose up to three further courses to study.
-In 2019 the choices were:
+Recently, choices have included:

 - BTEC Creative Media Production

 We use the national examining bodies for our subjects including AQA, OCR, WJEC and Edexcel.
 Some of these courses include modular work and may have milestone examinations through the 2 years.
 Controlled Assessment, coursework and examination results account for differing percentages of the overall GCSE or Btec, depending on the subject.